How to Survive a Long Haul Flight in Economy: A Step-by-Step Guide

 That one felt like an eternity, taking over 24 hours with a layover in NYC, with about 19 of those hours spent in the air.

-Lucky for me, I had a good bit of experience with long flights at that point, so I had plenty of tricks to make the economy bearable.
+Lucky for me, I had a good bit of experience with long flights at that point, so I had plenty of tricks to make my long haul flight in economy bearable.

 And lucky for you, about to share all my long flight essentials and tips to make your next insane day of air travel easier to manage.